 - Office of Philanthropy

 - Police and Public Safety

 - Research and Development

 - University Counsel

-Transfer of costs (payroll and other expenses) from a university funding source to a sponsored award chartstring or from one grant or contract chartstring to another should be a rare exception.
+Transfer of costs (payroll and other expenses) from a University funding source to a sponsored award chartstring or from one grant or contract chartstring to another should be a rare exception.
 Expenses should be applied to the appropriate project at the time the expense is incurred.
 However, when errors do occur, they must be corrected in a timely manner and with justification and documentation sufficient for audit review.
-For audit purposes, documentation of the transfer must include an explanation of why the error occurred and a certification that the cost has now been correctly charged.
+For audit purposes, documentation of the transfer must include an explanation of why the error occurred and a certification that the cost has been correctly charged.

-The NIH Grants Policy has well-written guidelines for cost transfers that may be more generally applied to other Federal grants.
-Cost transfers to Federal grants that represent corrections of clerical or bookkeeping errors should be accomplished within 90 days of when the error is discovered.
+The NIH Grants Policy has well-written guidelines for cost transfers that may be more generally applied to other federal grants.
+Cost transfers to federal grants that represent corrections of clerical or bookkeeping errors should be accomplished within 90 days of when the error is discovered.